bitdewy/MarmosetViewUnpacker/README.md

 ## Usage

-visit http://localhost:8000/ in your browser and click download resource button.
+Visit http://localhost:8000/ in your browser and click download resource button.
 Have fun.

 ![](screenshot.png)

 ## License